kagzouli/StationDemoProject/terraformaws/README.md

  - This part is used to create the EFS storage for the usage of a container docker mysql (If we do not use RDS)

+### ecr

+ - This part is used to create the ECR registry of the project Station Demo (If we want to use it)

 ### apigateways

  - This part is just a sample to show how to create apigateways